zumasys/docs/site/smartsuite/release-notes/2021-march/README.md

 ## TextBooks

-*  Remember with spring break is just around the corner
+*  Remember with spring break just around the corner
    *  Create your Summer and Fall terms now
-   *  Set up and prepare your web faculty adoption notifications
+   *  Set up and prepare your web faculty [adoption notifications](https://training.total-computing.com/dwkb/advanced-faculty-adoptions-store-side/)

+## Buyback
+Remember to update the buying guides you plan on using this summer and fall for Buyback, with the [latest versions](https://training.total-computing.com/dwkb/wholesale-guide-update/)

+If you or your staff are not receiving buying guide updates and you would like to receive these please email [support@total-computing.com](mailto:support@total-computing.com)

 ## General Merchandise